algtools/actions/README.md

 ---

 ### [preview-deploy-reusable.yml](/.github/workflows/preview-deploy-reusable.yml)
-A complete PR preview deployment workflow that builds your application, deploys to Cloudflare Workers, optionally uploads to Chromatic for visual testing, and automatically posts/updates a comment on the PR with all deployment information.
+A complete PR preview deployment workflow that builds your application, deploys to Cloudflare Workers, optionally uploads to Chromatic for visual testing or generates API documentation, and automatically posts/updates a comment on the PR with all deployment information.

 **Features:**
 - Full build and deployment pipeline for PR previews
 - Automatic PR comment with deployment info (create/update with no duplicates)
 - Resolves PR number from various event contexts (pull_request, workflow_run, etc.)
 - Works with both regular and Dependabot PRs
-- Optional Chromatic visual testing integration
+- Optional Chromatic visual testing integration (for web templates)
+- Optional API documentation generation (for API templates)
 - Wildcard SSL certificate management
 - Preview URL construction and sharing
 - Markdown-formatted PR comments with emojis